beeware/toga/docs/background/philosophy.rst

 It's easy to spot apps that have been built using themed widget sets - they're the ones that don't behave quite like any other app.
-Widgets don't look *quite* right, or there's a menu bar on a window in an OS X app.
+Widgets don't look *quite* right, or there's a menu bar on a window in a macOS app.
 Themes can get quite close - but there are always tell-tale signs.

 On top of that, native widgets are always faster than a themed generic widget.